Briggs Plan

 The Briggs Plan (Rancangan Briggs) was a military plan devised by British General Sir Harold Briggs shortly after his appointment in 1950 as Director of Operations during the Malayan Emergency (1948–1960).
 The plan aimed to defeat the Malayan National Liberation Army by cutting them off from their sources of support amongst the rural population.
 To achieve this a large programme of forced resettlement of Malayan peasantry was undertaken, under which about 500,000 people (roughly 10% of Malaya's population) were forcibly transferred from their land and moved to concentration camps euphemistically referred to as "new villages".

 During the Emergency, there were over 400 of these settlements.
 Furthermore, 10,000 Malaysian Chinese suspected of being communist sympathisers were deported to the People's Republic of China in 1949.
-The Orang Asli were also targeted for forced relocation by the Briggs Plan because the British believing that they were supporting the communists.
-Many of the practices necessary for the Briggs Plan were prohibited by the Geneva Conventions and customary international law which stated that the destruction of property must not happen unless rendered absolutely necessary by military operations.
+The Orang Asli were also targeted for forced relocation by the Briggs Plan because the British believed that they were supporting the communists.
+Many of the practices necessary for the Briggs Plan are now prohibited under Article 17 of Additional Protocol II to the Geneva Conventions which forbids civilian deportations and internment of civilian populations beyond actual civilian security and military necessity in non-international conflicts.

 History

 British authority in Malaya's rural areas had been only tenuously re-established after the surrender of the Empire of Japan at the end of the Second World War.
 The British regarded a group of about 500,000 "squatters", largely of Chinese descent, who practised small-scale agriculture, generally lacked legal title to their land, and were largely outside the reach of the colonial administration, as particularly problematic.
 Many of the Chinese people had been forced to live in isolated communities to avoid being slaughtered by the occupying Japanese.

-Several Malaysian communities formed the backbone of the Malayan Communist Party (MCP); its armed wing, the Malayan National Liberation Army (MNLA); and its civilian supplies and intelligence network, the Min Yuen.
+Several Malayan communities formed the backbone of the Malayan Communist Party (MCP); its armed wing, the Malayan National Liberation Army (MNLA); and its civilian supplies and intelligence network, the Min Yuen.
 Many rural workers were sympathetic to communism for the role of the MCP in leading the anti-Japanese resistance movement during World War II.
 Other factors which led to support for the communists included the desire for Malayan independence from Britain, the communist victory in China, the communist role in leading the Malayan trade union movement and postwar economic inequality and poverty.

 By isolating the population into the "new villages", the British stemmed the critical flow of food, information and recruits from the peasants to the guerillas.
 The new settlements were guarded around the clock by police, and many were partially fortified with barbed wire and sentry towers.
 That prevented those who were so inclined from sneaking out and voluntarily aiding the guerrillas, and it also prevented the guerrillas from sneaking in and extracting help by persuasion or intimidation.
 The process created 450 new settlements, and an estimated 470,509 people, 400,000 of them ethnically Chinese, were involved in the program.
 The Malaysian Chinese Association, then known as the Malayan Chinese Association, played a crucial role in implementing the programme.